 A properly installed clay tile roof should last anywhere from 50 to 100 years.

-Clay tiles normally have really good wind uplift ratings, but any cracked and loose or missing tile pieces can create a hazardous situation during a hurricane.
+Clay tiles normally have really good wind uplift ratings up to 120-130 MPH, but any cracked and loose or missing tile pieces can create a hazardous situation during a hurricane.

 Concrete tiles are like clay tiles in many regards including their heavy weight.
 They are however a less costly tile roofing option, with an expected lifespan of 40 to 75 years.